 If you think of two sides of a balance, when the number of calories you are taking in equals the number of calories you are burning in a day, your weight will remain the same.

-When you are in a calorie deficit, you are expending more energy than you are eating in your diet; therefore, you will lose weight.
+When you are in a calorie deficit, you are eating fewer calories per day than you are burning.

 So, why does any of this matter?
 How does a calorie deficit play into answering the question: Can you gain muscle in a calorie deficit?